RotierenderRoland/BundleWrap_demo/README.md

 	Prevents logging of empty requests
 	Sets connection retries to 3
-	Redispatches connection if a server in the backend gets unhealthy Sets max. connections to 2000 in order to reduce stress on the loadbalancer Sets time limit for connection time out to 5000ms Sets time limit of client for connection time out to 5000ms Sets time limit of server backend for connection time out to 5000ms
+	Redispatches connection if a server in the backend gets unhealthy Sets max. connections to 2000 in order to reduce stress on the load balancer Sets time limit for connection time out to 5000ms Sets time limit of client for connection time out to 5000ms Sets time limit of server backend for connection time out to 5000ms